Revisiting the Ratchet Principle: When Hidden Symmetries Prevent Steady Currents

-\textit{Conclusion.} In this Letter we have shown how hidden time-reversal symmetries and momentum conservation laws prevent the emergence of steady currents in inhomogeneous fluctuation sources.
-For noninteracting RTPs and PBPs in the presence of inhomogeneous fluctuation sources, detailed balance in position space---albeit with respect to non-Boltzmann steady states.} {Time-reversal symmetry} is destroyed by interactions, but it only induces a current for RTPs and ABPs.
-PBPs are indeed protected from {directed currents because thermal fluctuations remain momentum-conserving in the presence of temperature gradients}.
-The ratchet principle should thus be amended accordingly, to require not only the lack of time-reversal and parity symmetry, but also the existence of net momentum sources.
-We note that the violation of bulk-momentum conservation does not simply distinguish passive and active systems: in our companion publication~\cite{metzger_exceptions_companion}, we show that interacting active Ornstein Uhlenbeck particles, like PBPs, experience a flux-free steady state in the presence of asymmetric activity landscapes.
-Beyond these general symmetry considerations, we have also shown how a mean-field theoretical framework allows predicting the emergence of interaction-induced ratchet currents, or the lack thereof.
+\textit{Conclusion.} In this Letter, {we have shown how hidden time-reversal symmetries and momentum conservation laws prevent the emergence of steady currents in inhomogeneous fluctuation sources.
+For noninteracting RTPs and {OBPs}, the lack of currents indeed stems from a detailed balance in position space with respect to non-Boltzmann steady states.} {Time-reversal symmetry} is destroyed by interactions, but it only induces a current for RTPs and ABPs.
+OBPs are indeed protected from {directed currents because thermal fluctuations remain momentum-conserving in the presence of temperature gradients}.
+The ratchet principle should thus be amended accordingly, to require not only the lack of time-reversal and parity symmetry{~\cite{denisov_tunable_2014}}, but also the existence of net momentum sources.
+We note that the violation of bulk-momentum conservation does not simply distinguish passive and active systems: in our companion publication~\cite{metzger_exceptions_companion}, we show that interacting active Ornstein Uhlenbeck particles, like {OBPs, remain free of directed current} in the presence of asymmetric activity landscapes.
+Beyond these general symmetry considerations, we have also shown how a mean-field theoretical framework allows predicting the emergence of interaction-induced directed currents, or the lack thereof.

-The ratchet principle has been a long-standing justification for the origin of molecular motors and active processes at the nanometer scale in biological systems~\cite{julicher1997modeling}.
 Our work not only better delimits the scope of the ratchet principle, but also shows how activity, understood as the existence of net momentum sources, is crucial to power efficient microscopic motors, a question that has attracted a lot of attention recently~\cite{zakine2017stochastic,pietzonka2019autonomous,datta2022second}. {Extending our formalism to such microscopic machines appears an exciting avenue.
 Furthermore, we have considered in this Letter the currents in the colloidal subsystem.
 In the presence of momentum-conserving fluids, it must be accompanied by counter-flows~\cite{malgaretti2017bistability} whose properties remain to be studied.}